 Leveraging a dedicated team to ensure successful compliance, we offer:

 "Symphony have adopted a very unique and forward looking approach to enabling continual compliance through the use of Enterprise RPA.
 We are very aligned with our thinking and excited about the potential for automation in the regulatory space"

 Guy Kirkwood, Chief Evangelist, UiPath

-" We're delighted to partner with Symphony Ventures and have the opportunity to support global enterprises in achieving and maintaining compliance with the GDPR.
+" We're delighted to partner with Symphony and have the opportunity to support global enterprises in achieving and maintaining compliance with the GDPR.
 The imminent compliance deadline, fines incurred for data breaches and continuously evolving cyber threats mean organisations can no longer risk delaying compliance.
 Organisations should focus not only on implementing appropriate technical controls and security measures but also on delivering organisation-wide staff awareness to minimise the risk of a data breach resulting from human error and make data processors aware of the threats and risks. "

 Alan Calder, Founder and Chief Executive Officer, IT Governance

 Learn how components of GDPR can be enhanced by automation tools

 An overview of how some of the biggest firms in the UK think about GDPR and Continual Compliance